Make the Field Required

 What users see

-With the field set to required, Jira enforces that at least one file is attached before the issue can be saved.
+With the field set to required, Jira shows it with a required asterisk on the create screen and enforces that at least one file is attached before the issue can be saved.
 If someone tries to create, edit, or transition an issue with the field empty, Jira blocks the action and flags the field as required — exactly as it does for any other mandatory field.
-Once a file is attached, the issue saves normally.
+The check runs wherever the field is filled in: the create-issue form, workflow transition screens, and the Jira Service Management portal.

 Jira flags the field and blocks saving until at least one file is attached